gorlapraveen/Machine_Learning-Python_Neural_Networks/README.md

            2. praveen_machine_learning_notes_full_cc_compressed.pdf     (compressed; size<10MB)

            Pages 1 to 5 are not in good understandable format.
-           Pages 6 to 43 are in good, understandable format with colors representations.
+           Pages 6 to 43 are in good understandable format, with colors representations.

 File Name(s):